 - Regina Coeli – located approximately an hour outside of Amsterdam, Regina Coeli has a proud history of intensive week-long Dutch courses designed by ‘the nuns of Vught’.

-- Taalthuis – At Taalthuis you can follow courses at different levels, online or face-to-face in a classroom.
+- Taalthuis – Learning Dutch is fun at Taalthuis.
+You can follow courses at different levels, online or face-to-face in small groups.

 - Talencoach – a seven-day immersion course known as the ‘Dutch brainwash’ uses humour to make learning the language enjoyable.